Sirte: Gaddafi era

-First Libyan Civil War
+First Civil War

 On 5 March 2011, anti-Gaddafi forces said they were preparing to capture the city.
 However, on 6 March, the rebel advance was stopped during the Battle of Bin Jawad before reaching Sirte.
 Government forces launched a counter-offensive that recaptured Ra's Lanuf and continued to advance as far as the outskirts of the de facto rebel capital of Benghazi.
 Under United Nations Security Council Resolution 1973, several Western and Arab countries then intervened with air and missile strikes, which turned the tide again in favour of the rebels.
 On 28 March, Al Jazeera reported that Sirte had been claimed to be taken by rebel forces overnight with little resistance, but other news organisations later reported that rebels and Gaddafi forces were fighting on the road between Bin Jawad and Sirte.
 By 30 March, Gaddafi loyalists had forced the rebels out of Bin Jawad and Ra's Lanuf and once again removed the immediate threat of an attack on Sirte.

 In August, the city faced a more severe threat from the rebels as the loyalist position deteriorated rapidly, with rebels making gains on multiple fronts.
 As Tripoli came under attack, other rebel forces based in Benghazi broke the military stalemate in the eastern desert, taking Brega and Ra's Lanuf.
 At the same time, rebels in Misrata pushed eastward along the coast towards Sirte, which then faced a pincer movement from the rebels on two fronts.
 On 24 August, rebel units were reported as being 56 km from the city.
 On 27 August, Bin Jawad – about 150 km east – was once again recaptured by the rebels.
 It was also reported that the National Transitional Council were in negotiations with tribal figures from the city for it to surrender to rebel forces.